Table of Contents

 Nearly all men can stand adversity, but if you want to test a man’s character, give him a bicycle.~ Answer

-New favorite bicycle quotes
+New bicycle quotes in the collection

-What a computer is to me is it’s the most remarkable tool that we’ve ever come up with, and it’s the equivalent of a bicycle for our minds.” ~, Memory & Imagination: New Pathways to the Library of Congress, documentary, 1990.
+What a computer is to me is it’s the most remarkable tool that we’ve ever come up with, and it’s the equivalent of a bicycle for our minds. ~ , Memory & Imagination: New Pathways to the Library of Congress, documentary, 1990.

 The time we have alone, the time we have in walking, the time we have in riding a bicycle, is the most important time for a writer.
 Escaping from the typewriter is part of the creative process.
 You have to give the subconscious time to think.
 Real thinking always occurs at the subconscious level. ~